IndrajeetPatil/pairwiseComparisons/cran-comments.md

 0 errors | 0 warnings | 0 note

-- This is a maintenance release that fixes tests broken by update to `jmv` package.
+- This is a maintenance release that refactors code to get rid of few dependencies.